-The last, and perhaps the most dangerous, of her writings that I would bring your attention is a short story that falls into the category of her romance stories.
+The last, and perhaps the most tricky, of her writings that I would bring your attention is a short story that falls into the category of her romance stories.
 "Perilous Play" is the tale of a group of dissipated, rich, young people that find themselves bored and seeking some new and unusual entertainment.
 A young doctor in their midst obliges their lust by introducing them to hashish (hemp, marijuana).
 Two of the group refuse to eat the candy in which the drug is contained, but the others accept it.
-The reader discovers later that the two who refused each ate their share secretly.
-The results of this are given, and some small mention is made as to it being foolish of them.
-After being caught in a storm and each "confessing" their "love" for the other as being their reason for taking the drug, they barely manage to bring the sail boat that they are in to safety when they are caught in a storm.
-So, the outcome of the story is that the boy gets the girl, thanks to hashish.
-The final line in the story ends thus, "He stretched his hand to her with his heart in his face, and she gave him hers with a look of tender submission, as he said ardently, 'Heaven bless hashish, if its dreams end like this!'"
-We see the end result being not only good, but heaven blessed.
-The message is that if a shy young person wants to win their true "love" they definitely ought to try hashish!
+The reader discovers later that the two who refused in fact each ate their share secretly.
+The results of this are given, and it is portrayed as foolish of them.
+After being caught in a storm and each "confessing" their "love" for the other as their motivation for taking the drug, they barely manage to bring the sail boat that they are in to safety.

-How horrible!
-How can we, as Christians, approve of the writings of such a degraded woman?!
-We cannot!!
+In conclusion, how can we, as Christians, approve of the writings of such a degraded woman?

-In conclusion, we find Louisa May Alcott believing many evil things.
+We find Louisa May Alcott believing many evil things.
+We find her "preaching" another gospel, which is not the gospel of God's word.
 We find her "preaching" her pagan, humanistic beliefs in her "good" stories, and living these amoral beliefs out in the writing of the trash stories.
+We find her encouraging her readers to immoral or risky behavior.
 In light of the scriptures, this woman's books ought not be used in a Christian home (except if they are needed to prove her wickedness to others).
 They certainly are not good as literature for Christian young people by any stretch of the imagination!

 1 Thessalonians 5:21 Prove all